steven-varga/h5cpp/README.md

 #define [ H5CPP_USE_BLAZE | H5CPP_USE_ARMADILLO | H5CPP_USE_EIGEN3 | H5CPP_USE_UBLAS_MATRIX
 	| H5CPP_USE_UBLAS_VECTOR | H5CPP_USE_ITPP_MATRIX | H5CPP_USE_ITPP_VECTOR | H5CPP_USE_BLITZ | H5CPP_USE_DLIB | H5CPP_USE_ETL ]
 ```
-To increase productivity you may optionally [ try and purchase](@ref link_try_compiler) the low cost clang based h5cpp compiler to automatically transfer arbitrary
-C POD types into HDF5 Compound datatype.

 supported classes: